 Additions Versus Upgrades

-You have two options if your current HVAC system doesn’t meet the capacity needed for heating your finished basement:
+You have two options if your current HVAC system doesn’t meet the capacity needed for heating and cooling your finished basement:

 - Upgrade your existing HVAC system to a larger capacity unit

-- Add a second HVAC system to provide the necessary heat to your finished basement
+- Add a second HVAC system to provide the necessary heating and air to your finished basement

 Make the best choices when it comes to heating your finished basement!
-Contact KS Services to schedule a free estimate for a new unit or schedule service to have your current system sized.
-Our technicians are NATE-certified and the best in the industry.
+Contact KS Services to schedule a free estimate for a new unit or to schedule service.
+Questions about whether your current system is sized correctly?
+We’re happy to help.
+Our HVAC technicians are NATE-certified and the best in the industry.